SmalkiGroove/heroes-expansion/doc/HEROES.md

 __NUR :__
 Mystic - Wizard

-• Hero is able to restore mana in combat gradually by himself.
+• Hero is able to restore mana in combat gradually by herself.
 Restoration speed is 1 mana every 3 levels of the hero at each action.
 • Summon Arcane Crystals with reduced mana cost on enemy side at the start of combat.

 Starting Skills